Better Teaching with Rare Materials: Critical Approaches

-- Participants will understand the basics to establish a well-functioning instruction program for primary sources literacy;
+- Be able to define and implement the basics for a well-functioning instruction program for primary sources literacy;

-- instructional approach while creating less work for themselves;
+- Leave the course with an understanding, the tools, and the confidence to transform their instructional approach while creating less work for themselves;

-- Participants will gain a better understanding of the partnership between teaching faculty and Special Collections librarian or archivist and the roles each plays in it;
+- Gain a better understanding of the partnership between teaching faculty and Special Collections librarian or archivist and the roles each plays in it;

-- Participants will leave the workshop with an understanding of digital initiatives that use primary source materials and will be familiar with selected basic tools they can use to teach primary sources literacy in the digital arena;
+- Gain a basic foundation in digital initiatives that use primary source materials and with selected basic tools they can use to teach primary sources literacy in the digital arena;

-- Participants will workshop individual projects to implement at their home institutions.
+- Workshop individual projects to implement at their home institutions.

 Better Teaching with Rare Materials | Critical Approaches: 2020 (virtual), 2021

 Years Taught under the title Better Teaching with Rare Materials: 2016, 2018, 2019